Architecture of Conveyor

 The Conveyor data plane is the collection of Conveyor components installed in the client's cloud environment.
 At the moment we support both AWS and Azure clouds.
 Components of the data plane include:

-• The Conveyor agent (which runs on AWS Fargate or AKS).
-It listens to events that are sent to a queue (AWS SQS) by the control plane, and that tell it to perform actions such as "create a container repository", "create an environment" or "deploy a new build to an environment".
+- The Conveyor agent (which runs on AWS Fargate or AKS).
+It listens to events that are sent to a queue (AWS SQS) by the control plane, and that tells it to perform actions such as "create a container repository", "create an environment" or "deploy a new build to an environment".

 To do its job, the Conveyor agent itself is assigned a fairly extensive set of permissions, since it needs to be able to initialise jobs that can perform useful tasks.
 Note that it is not possible for the Conveyor team to assume the role of the Conveyor agent.